irvanggtq/ML-Linear-Regression-and-Time-Series-Forecasting/README.md

 **Step 3**: Plot the result

+## Multiple Linear Regression
+- Multiple linear regression is a statistical method to estimate the relationship between two or more independent variables and one dependent variable.
 # Evaluate Model
 -	One way to evaluate models is to use MAPE
 -	The Mean Absolute Percentage Error (MAPE) can be used in machine learning to measure the accuracy of a model.